homebrew-ffmpeg/homebrew-ffmpeg/README.md

 ## Installation and usage

-In order to use this tap, you need to install Homebrew or Linuxbrew.
+In order to use this tap, you need to install Homebrew.

 Then, to run a default installation, run: